 How to Spot Hail Damage on Your Roof

 If you've lived in Kansas for more than a year, you've probably driven through at least one nasty hailstorm.
-They blow through fast, and once the sun comes back out, most people move on with their day.
-But here's the thing -hail damage doesn't always look like much from the ground.
-And if you don't catch it early, a small problem turns into a big, expensive one.
+The damage doesn't always look like much from the ground, and if you don't catch it early, a small problem turns into a big, expensive one.

 What hail damage actually looks like